-- Your physician may advise, especially if your skin is sensitive, that you start your therapy by applying tretinoin every other night.
-First, wash with a mild soap and dry your skin gently.
+- Apply tretinoin once daily before bedtime, or as directed by your physician.
+Your physician may advise, especially if your skin is sensitive, that you start your therapy by applying tretinoin every other night.
+First, wash with a mildi soap and dry your skin gently.
 WAIT 20 TO 30 MINUTES BEFORE APPLYING MEDICATION; it is important for skin to be completely dry in order to minimize possible irritation.
 It is better not to use more than the amount suggested by your physician or to - apply more frequently than instructed.
 Too much may irritate the skin, waste medication and won't give faster or better results. - Keep the medication away from the corners of the nose, mouth, eyes and open wounds.
-Spread away from these areas when applying.
-Squeeze about a half inch or less of medication onto the fingertip.
-While that - should be enough for your whole face, after you have some experience with the medication you may find you need slightly more or less to do the job.
+Spread away from these areas when applying. - Squeeze about a half inch or less of medication onto the fingertip.
+While that should be enough for your whole face, after you have some experience with the medication you may find you need slightly more or less to do the job.
 The medication should become invisible almost immediately.
 If it is still visible, you are using too much.
 Cover the affected area lightly with tretinoin cream by first dabbing it on your forehead, chin and both cheeks, then spreading it over the entire affected area.
 Smooth gently into the skin. - It is recommended that you apply a moisturizer or a moisturizer with sunscreen that will not aggravate your acne (noncomedogenic) every morning after you wash.